lukehedger/levelout/README.md

 Runs our tasks - like compiling CoffeeScript and Myth CSS files.

-- Install Gulp (if you haven't got it already) `sudo npm install -g gulp`
+- Install Gulp (if you haven't got it already): `npm install -g gulp`
-- Install Gulp dependencies (downloads all the required node modules as specified in `package.json`) `npm install --save-dev`
+- Install Gulp dependencies (downloads all the required node modules as specified in `package.json`): `npm install --save-dev`
-- Compile and watch `gulp`
+- Compile and watch:`gulp`
-- Stop watching `ctrl + c`
+- Stop watching: `ctrl + c`

 ### Jekyll